vaustrup/nanotts/README.md

 # NanoTTS python wrapper

-This package is a python wrapper for the NanoTTS speech synthesizer utility as dedscribed https://github.com/gmn/nanotts.
+This package is a python wrapper for the NanoTTS speech synthesizer utility as described here: https://github.com/gmn/nanotts.

 ## Installation